-The shared program array will consist of approximately 80-90-degree programs at the associate, baccalaureate, master's, and doctoral levels, with the majority accessible to students at all three locations.
+The shared program array will consist of approximately 80 to 90-degree programs at the associate, baccalaureate, master's and doctoral levels, with the majority accessible to students at all three locations.
 This total represents more than double the number of programs currently offered at Mansfield, and nearly double the number offered at Lock Haven.
-The total shared program array number is close to, but still higher than, the total number of programs currently offered at Bloomsburg.
+The total shared program array number is close to, but still higher than, the total number of programs currently offered at Bloomsburg

-As part of their evaluation, the academics working group also recommended how the unified general education program should be aligned with the single academic program array.
+As part of their evaluation, the academics working group also recommended that the unified general education program should be aligned with the single academic program array, integrated program requirements and courses cross-walk plans and/or teach-out plans to transition students from existing to integrated programs.
 Working group recommendations also are intended to address Academic Affair's organizational structure, adoption of a common academic calendar and course schedule, and development of guidance documents.